 Staff will promote gender neutral language/behaviours that do not inadvertently reinforce stereotyping or show that we react to or treat boys in a different way to girls.
 For instance, comments such 'boys will be boys', that could give subtle messages to boys that there is an expectation they behave differently to girls and they 'play' up to those expectations.
-Ensure children are encouraged to express their emotions without gender bias =EG - it's OK for boys to cry.
+Ensure children are encouraged to express their emotions without gender bias.